 - Attend Chapter events or other conferences.
 Event organizers will give you an Activity code which you can use to claim PDUs under ‘Course or Training.’

 - Read books relevant to project management and claim PDUs under Category ‘Read.’

-PDU tips for people already in suspension period
+PDU tips for people already in the suspension period

 - Subscribe to our YouTube channel.
 Watch videos on Project Management and fill PDUs under Category ‘Online or Digital Media’.
 I am sure you will make most of the PDUs from our Youtube channel.

-- You most probably working as busy project manager, that is why forgot to renew PMP® certification, so claim eight PDUs of Category ‘Work as a Practitioner’ for three years working as Project manager.
+- You most probably working as a busy project manager, that is why I forgot to renew PMP® certification, so claim eight PDUs of Category ‘Work as a Practitioner’ for three years working as the Project manager.

 - If you still lack some PDUs, think about the last three years, have you attended some project management training if yes claim it in ‘Course or Training.’
 REPs do not necessarily organize all training programs.
 If a third party organizes these programs, still by providing the course description and name you can claim your PDUs.

 What are PDUs?

 Answer: PDUs (Professional Development Units) is evidence of your constant professional development.
 PMI encourages that you upgrade your skills by applying, using, and increasing project management concepts.
 And in this journey, you earn PDUs.